mahendra0859/JavaScript-Algorithms-and-Data-Structures-Projects/README.md

-# JavaScript-Algorithms-and-Data-Structures-Projects
+# JavaScript Algorithms and Data Structures Projects - freecodecamp
 Introduction to the JavaScript Algorithms and Data Structures Projects

-## JavaScript Algorithms and Data Structures Projects: Palindrome Checker
+## 1) Palindrome Checker
 Return true if the given string is a palindrome.
 Otherwise, return false.

 A *palindrome* is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.